woustachemaxd/JsGetWindow/README.md

 # JsGetWindow

-A cross platform module to obtain GUI information and controlling application's windows.
-Based on the pyGetWindow module.
+A cross-platform module designed for retrieving GUI information and managing application windows.
+Inspired from the pyGetWindow module.

 Still under development.
 Currently only the Windows platform is implemented.